 Members underlined that the unanimity requirement for adoption of the MFF Regulation impedes the necessary decisions in the revision process.
 They consider that the ordinary legislative procedure should apply to the adoption of the MFF Regulation and to the Own Resources Decision so that Parliament acquires the full budgetary prerogatives enjoyed by national parliaments.

-Lastly, Parliament called on the European Council to activate it to expedite decision-making.
+Parliament called on the European Council to activate the passerelle clause set out in Article 312(2) TFEU to expedite decision-making.